1–2 spots available for Q2 · Claim yours

 A WAF (Web Application Firewall) runs a ruleset against every incoming request.
 Typical protections:

 • OWASP Top 10: SQL injection, XSS, path traversal, command injection, SSRF.
+The current list lives at the OWASP Top 10 project.

 • Known-bad bot signatures: scrapers, vulnerability scanners, spam networks.